FBI Had No Way To Access Locked iPhone After Terror Attack, Watchdog Finds - Slashdot

 It's already invented, but Slashdot is still stuck in 1988.

+There was a backup.
+The phone belonged to the terrorist's public employer who were cooperating to provide access.
+The FBI requested that San Bernardino reset the phone password which then caused the phone to stop syncing data which had not yet been backed up (correct and expected behavior).

 Reporting on this topic is counter productive.
-(Score:1)
+(Score:2, Insightful)

 Continuing to discuss this topic just plays into the hands of people who want to take your rights away.
 By keeping the discussion going for years they start to normalize the idea that there is something to discuss - i.e. that both sides have merit.
 They don't.
 It is just a case of one side having no point but refusing to die.
 But by keeping the articles flowing the public starts to get the subtle "both sides must have a point" message.